 - Dice roasted pepper, sundried tomatoes, basil, and oregano.

-- Fold in all the other ingredients except the bread of course and refrigerate to let the flavors meld.
+- Fold in all the other ingredients except the bread, of course, and refrigerate to let the flavors meld.

 - Bring back to room temperature before serving on the toasted baguette.
 So very good!!